-Dental Implants are now a treatment option to replace a lost tooth or teeth.
+Dental Implants are one of the treatment options available to replace a lost tooth or teeth.

 - A full medical history is the first part of the evaluation process to decide if dental implants are the right solution for you.